uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 But the harsh discipline was hard to take, and that happened to everybody, not only me.[^2]

 The impacts of the legacy of residential schools have not ended with those who attended the schools.
-They affected the Survivors’ partners, their children, their grandchildren,<!--x-->
-their extended families, and their communities.
+They affected the Survivors’ partners, their children, their grandchildren, <!-- page 190 -->their extended families, and their communities.
 Children who were abused in the schools sometimes went on to abuse others.
 Many students who spoke to the Commission said they developed addictions as a means of coping.
 Students who were treated and punished like prisoners in the schools often graduated to real prisons.